 In this section we turn to the theoretical considerations behind the stability analysis to detect spatially inhomogeneous phases.
 Our derivation is based on Ref.
 [1], but similar discussions can be found in Refs.
-[4, 14, 15, 17].
+[3, 11-13].

 In order to relax the assumption of spatially homogeneous condensation and to search for a spatially IP, one has to find the global x-dependent minima $\Sigma(\mu, T, x)$ of the functional $U[\sigma(x)]$ for all possible field configurations $\sigma(x)$.
 Generically - as was already discussed in Section I - this is a extremely challenging task, both analytically and numerically.
-In case of the GN model in (1 + 1) dimensions this problem was nevertheless solved analytically in Refs.
-[63-65] resulting in the full phase diagram of the GN model which we discussed in Section II B.
+In case of the GN model in (1+1) dimensions this problem was nevertheless solved analytically in Refs.
+[58, 81, 82] resulting in the full phase diagram of the GN model which we discussed in Section II B.

 For more involved models, no analytic procedures are known to find self-consistent and energetically preferred solutions for inhomogeneous condensate.
 Beyond meanfield studies of explicitly inhomogeneous phases using functional methods like the FRG are not feasible due to the complex nature of the involved propagators which are non-diagonal in momentum space.
 One exception which leverages specific analytic properties of a known ansatz function, viz. of the CDW, is discussed in Refs.
-[74, 135].
+[64, 95].
 Also a full direct numeric minimization of the effective potential becomes extremely challenging and expensive due to the high dimensionality of the optimizations problem for a lot of models.
 On top of that, model-specific problems may arise, such that there is no "one-fits-all" approach for direct detection of spatially inhomogeneous condensates.

 Due to these challenges, the idea of an indirect detection of inhomogeneous condensation arose, which is based on analyzing the stability of the spatially homogeneous ground state against inhomogeneous perturbations.
-This was already discussed and/or applied in various contexts [13, 15, 17, 19, 55] and to some extend also in the context of the (chiral) GN model [3, 16].
-The proposed approach allows to search for a sufficient condition for an IP, i.e., if $\bar{\Sigma}(\mu, T)$ is unstable against spatially inhomogeneous perturbation, the true ground state has to be inhomogeneous.
-In general, $\Sigma(\mu, T)$ could, however, be stable against inhomogeneous perturbations, but by a functional minimization of $U[\sigma]$ one may still find an inhomogeneous ground state.
+This was already discussed and/or applied in various contexts [10, 12, 13, 15, 51].
+The proposed approach allows to search for a sufficient condition for an IP, i.e., if $\bar{\Sigma}(\mu,T)$ is unstable against spatially inhomogeneous perturbation, the true ground state has to be inhomogeneous.
+In general, $\bar{\Sigma}(\mu, T)$ could, however, be stable against inhomogeneous perturbations, but by a functional minimization of $U[\sigma]$ one may still find an inhomogeneous ground state.
 In this scenario the local, homogeneous and the global, inhomogeneous minimum are separated by a "potential barrier", which prevents a stability analysis and calls for global minimization approaches.
 This implies that the stability analysis is expected to work properly in the vicinity of second-order phase boundaries between homogeneous and inhomogeneous phases.
 Nonetheless, this model and approximation independent method is still a powerful tool for the search of exotic phases of matter.